BlockchainCommons/Research/papers/bcr-2026-003-xid-edges.md

 ### Status

-📙 This document is research and a work in progress.
-It describes conventions for representing edges in XID documents, but is not yet a formal specification.
+⭐️ This document is has a reference implementation in the `bc-envelope` crate and downstream tools like `bc-envelope-cli`.
+It is open for community feedback.

 ## Edge Structure